I am always asked about Retinol. Is it evil? Can I still use it? Do you use it?

 With Retinoids you can do this in varying degrees.
 A mild retinoid chemical you may not even notice you have applied it.
 As far as I’m concerned gentle is best.

 Strong retinoids can cause dryness, redness, irritation and flaking of the skin.
-Pretty intense if you ask me, yet ‘skincare providers’ are trained to instruct you that this is a normal retinoid response and to just carry on until your skin gets used to it!
-Not only are you now dealing with accelerated telomere shortening from Retinol’s mechanism of activating cell production but you are taking a double hit from the inflammation and damage that the chemical is causing and your skin is desperate to repair (yes – through cell division!)
+Pretty intense if you ask me, yet ‘skincare providers’ are trained to instruct you that this is a normal ‘retinoid response’ and to just carry on until your skin gets used to it!
+Not only are you now dealing with accelerated telomere shortening from Retinol’s mechanism of increasing cell production but you are taking a double hit from the inflammation and damage that the chemical is causing and your skin is desperate to repair (yes, you guessed it – through cell division!)

-I’m often asked, can I use retinol with One Truth 818 and my honest answer is ‘You shouldn’t be using retinols WITHOUT using One Truth 818 products that contain the active TAM-818 (our Serum and Atomiser)!
+I’m often asked, ‘can I use retinol with One Truth 818’ and my honest answer is ‘You shouldn’t be using retinols WITHOUT using One Truth 818 products that contain the active ingredient TAM-818 (our Serum and Atomiser)!

 IF you want to use retinol products for their good benefits you must use One Truth 818 to mitigate the bad benefits (accelerated telomere shortening).

 Do not use something so strong that it causes irritation, inflammation and loss of skin – that’s just craziness!